 An additional complication is that ingredient regulations vary widely across EU Member States, which leads to differences in availability and safety for infants and pregnant women.

-“Most ingredients in food supplements have been on the market since before 1997, so they do not undergo EFSA assessment - instead, they are regulated at the national level unless an EU procedure is initiated,” said Bucchini.
+“Most ingredients in food supplements have been on the market since before 1997, so they do not undergo EFSA assessment.
+Instead, they are regulated at the national level unless an EU procedure is initiated,” Bucchini said.
+“As a result, melatonin is banned in food supplements in some Member States, especially for infants, while it is available for infants in countries like Italy.”

 While EFSA scrutinizes health claims and applications, some claims meant for the general population are also applied to supplements for mothers and infants.
+Bucchini explained that though this may seem compliant, only health claims that specifically mention infants or mothers have been evaluated for these groups.

 Labeling regulations for maternal and infant food supplements

-“While a few label warnings like "should not be consumed by pregnant or lactating women” are set in EU law - for example, green tea catechins, monacolins, caffeine, and sterols - most warnings for mothers are set at the national level, or based on a company's risk assessment.”
+“While a few label warnings like 'should not be consumed by pregnant or lactating women' are set in EU law—for example, green tea catechins, monacolins, caffeine and sterols—most warnings for mothers are set at the national level, or based on a company's risk assessment.”

 He pointed out that this can cause problems, especially regarding claims.
 Some authorities believe that all food supplements should carry a warning against use by mothers unless the product is specifically designed for them.
+Supplements for infants are even more complicated, according to Bucchini.

-However other EU Member States disagree about the rules on food additives in infant food supplements, as the regulation indicates that these additives are generally not allowed, but interpretations differ.
+However other EU Member States disagree about the rules on food additives in infant food supplements as the regulation indicates that these additives are generally not allowed, but interpretations differ.

 A shared complexity between maternal and infant supplements is that the recommended intake of vitamins and minerals for infants and mothers differs from those of healthy adults.